-The BCC is, by far, the most common skin cancer of the eyelid.
-SCC and melanomas are rare in the eyelid.
+The BCC is the most common skin cancer of the eyelid.
+SCC is less common, and melanoma is rare in the eyelid.

-SUN EXPOSURE (UV light) is the main risk factor for eyelid skin cancers.
+Sun exposure (UV light) is the main risk factor for eyelid skin cancers.
 People who have spent a lot of time in the sun during their lives are most at risk.
-People who are fair-skinned are also most at risk.
+People with fair-skin are more at risk.

 Other rare factors that may put a person at risk of skin cancer of the eyelid include previous radiation therapy, immunosuppression therapy for other cancers, and certain genetic syndromes.

-Eyelid skin cancers can prevent in many different shapes and sizes and colours on the eyelid, which is why it is important to always seek medical attention if you see any changes in your eyelids.
+Eyelid skin cancers can present in many different shapes, sizes and colours on the eyelid, which is why it is important to always seek medical attention if you see any changes in your eyelids.

 BCC skin cancers will most often present as a new lump on the eyelid.
-This lump is often round, and red/pink in colour.
-It may have a central ulcer, and may bleed or itch at times.
-It does not usually have any pigment (darkening) to it.
+This lump is often round and red in colour and may bleed or itch at times.
+It does not usually have any pigment (darkening) to it, like a freckle or mole will have.
 Less commonly, the BCC will present as a thickening of the skin of the eyelid, which may be mistaken for a scar or a non-cancerous skin condition.

-SCC skin cancers may also present as a lump or a general thickening, and are difficult to tell apart from BCC unless a biopsy is done.
+SCC skin cancers may also present as a lump or thickening and are difficult to tell apart from BCC unless a biopsy is done.

 Melanomas most often present as a pigmented (dark) lump on the eyelid (like a mole), which changes rapidly in size and colour with time.